 A maximum of 3 transfer credits may be applied toward the minor, upon review and approval by Academic Leadership.
-Contact Dr. Elizabeth Shaw (eshaw@cdu.edu) with any questions.
+Email provost@cdu.edu with any questions.

 General Education/Electives

 CDU generously accepts transfer credits from other institutions accredited by an agency recognized by the U.S. Department of Education or whose courses are endorsed by an accrediting body recognized by the U.S. Department of Education.
 Most students meet the general education requirements through a combination of transfer credit and by taking courses at CDU.
 ENG 105 must be taken at CDU.